Blackprint/Blackprint/README.md

 ---

+## Remote Control
-With remote control you can easily manage connection to the target environment (Node.js/Python/etc) from the browser.
-Please always run your app inside of isolated container (like Docker) if you allow someone to remote control your system.
+Blackprint's remote control feature allows you to easily manage connections to target environments (Node.js, Python, etc.) directly from your browser.
+For security reasons, please always run your application within an isolated container (like Docker) when allowing remote control access.

 Example case where you may need remote control:
- - Creating Discord.js bot (because the library doesn't have support for browser)
-   - Support for browser was dropped due to CORS at the Discord endpoint
- - Collaboratively work with your friend
+- **Discord.js Bots**: Create Discord bots (some library may not work in the browser if the endpoint has CORS)
+- **Collaboration**: Work together with team members in real-time
- - Remotely modify your running application in runtime
+- **Remote Development**: Modify and debug your running applications during runtime

 ---

+## Development Status

 - [ ] Blackprint Sketch (this repository)
   - [x] Mirrored sketch on detachable window
   - [x] Mini sketch for preview
   - [x] Hot Reload
   - [x] Export single sketch to JSON
-  - [x] Importable minimal sketch for different project
+  - [x] Importable minimal sketch for different projects
   - [x] Select and move multiple nodes at once
     - [x] Bulk delete
     - [x] Add feature to put nodes into a group
-  - [x] Clicked nodes should be moved on front of the other nodes (z-index)
+  - [x] Clicked nodes should be moved to front of other nodes (z-index)
-  - [x] Automatically put cable on suitable port when it's dropped on top of a node
+  - [x] Automatically place cables on suitable ports when dropped on nodes
-  - [x] Add feature to arrange cable (cable branching)
+  - [x] Cable arrangement feature (cable branching)
-  - [x] Add variable's node
+  - [x] Variable nodes
-  - [x] Add feature to hide some unused port on a node
+  - [x] Hide unused ports on nodes
-  - [x] Add feature to import node skeleton (use default node, and no execution)
+  - [x] Import node skeleton feature (use default node, no execution)
-  - [ ] Create addons for VS Code for previewing exported Blackprint
+  - [ ] VS Code addons for previewing exported Blackprint
-    - [ ] Add JSON preview for Visual Studio Code
+    - [ ] JSON preview for Visual Studio Code
-  - [x] Add TypeScript definition file
+  - [x] TypeScript definition file

 - [ ] Blackprint Editor ([repository](https://github.com/Blackprint/blackprint.github.io))
   - [x] [Online editor](https://blackprint.github.io)
   - [x] Basic nodes editor
   - [x] Detachable window and minimap
-  - [x] Add Environment Variables editor
+  - [x] Environment Variables editor
   - [x] Import sketch from URL
   - [ ] Move current sketch with minimap
-  - [x] Node list editor (right click and from side panel)
+  - [x] Node list editor (right-click and side panel)
   - [x] Error/log popup or overlay
-  - [x] Show overview or notice when importing nodes from URL
+  - [x] Show overview/notice when importing nodes from URL
   - [x] Multiple sketch workspaces or tabs
 - [x] Auto `blackprint.config.js` import
-- [x] Better documentation
+- [x] Enhanced documentation
-  - [x] Add in-editor node documentation in a tooltip
+  - [x] In-editor node documentation tooltips
-  - [x] Nodes docs generator
+  - [x] Node documentation generator
-  - [x] Add TypeScript definition file
+  - [x] TypeScript definition file
-- [ ] Blackprint Nodes Package Manager
+- [x] Blackprint Nodes Package Manager
-  - [x] Use NPM registry for Node.js/Deno/Browser
+  - [x] NPM registry support for Node.js/Deno/Browser

 ---

+## Current Focus
-Currently the main focus is Blackprint for JavaScript.
-Blackprint Engine for PHP, Python, Golang, etc may follow the implementation of JavaScript version.
+The primary development focus is on Blackprint for JavaScript.
+Support for other languages (PHP, Python, Golang, etc.) will follow the JavaScript implementation roadmap.

-## Other possible plan
-Blackprint Engine:
-- **Lua** (because it's embeddable language)
+## Future Language Support
+Potential plans for additional Blackprint Engine implementations:
-- **Java** (or maybe Kotlin)
+- **Java** (or Kotlin for Android development)
-- **Rust** (may get removed from this list)
+- **Rust** (for IO and high performance application)
-- **C++** (for Arduino if possible)
+- **Zig** (for Arduino)
-- **Zig** (for Arduino if possible)
+- **C++** (for Arduino)

-## Some Note
-Each engine may have different compatibilities.<br>
-For the example:
- - WebAudio is **only compatible** in the browser.
- - Web server is **not compatible** in the browser.

 ---

+## Architecture
-Blackprint will act as an interface for each engine.
-To use it on NodeJS, Deno, or other JavaScript runtime, you can export it to JSON and use [engine-js](https://github.com/Blackprint/engine-js#example).
-But it doesn't mean exporting is just like a magic, you also need to write `registerNode` and `registerInterface` on the target engine.
-Except if someone already write the Blackprint Module (node and interface) on target engine, you can easily plug and play the module.
+Blackprint engine serves as an execution layer for each engine implementation.
+To use it with Node.js, Deno, or other JavaScript runtimes, you can export your visual programs to JSON and use the [engine-js](https://github.com/Blackprint/engine-js#example).

+**Important**: Exporting to JSON is not a complete solution by itself.
+You'll need to write `registerNode` and `registerInterface` functions for your target engine.
+However, if someone has already created Blackprint modules (nodes and interfaces) for your target engine, you can easily plug and play those modules.

 ## Contributing
-To make things easier, please make sure to read the [Contributing Guide](https://github.com/Blackprint/Blackprint/blob/master/.github/CONTRIBUTING.md) before creating a issue/request.
+For getting started, please start from the [Contributing Guide](https://github.com/Blackprint/Blackprint/blob/master/.github/CONTRIBUTING.md) before creating issues or pull request.

+### Development Setup
-If you want to compile and start the editor's web server on your machine, you can run the command below:
+To compile and start the editor's web server locally:

 ```sh
 $ cd /your/project/folder